 While meringue is not hard to make, it does take time.
 So make sure you’ve got a couple of hours at home.
 Once you have the nests, your options are limitless.
 Fill them with candy like I did above, add some butter-cream like Rosie did, add fruit like Martha did, fill them with melted chocolate or make some lemon curd with the left-over egg yolks.
 I made this lemon curd and filled a couple of nests.
-It makes for a nice flavour combination, but they do get messy with all that sticky sweetness.
+It makes for a nice flavor combination, but they do get messy with all that sticky sweetness.

 You can also store your meringue nests in an air tight container for a couple of days, just make sure you don’t crush them as they are quite fragile.
 The perfect bit of pastel whimsy just in time for Easter.
 And yes, we did give most of them as gifts, because there’s only so much sweetness I want to keep in our house.

 Prep Time: 30 minutes

 - 5 egg whites, at room temperature

 - 1 cup superfine (caster) sugar or regular sugar

 - Drop of food colour or food gel colour of choice

 - Line two baking sheets or one large baking sheet with parchment paper and preheat oven to lowest temperature (for my oven this is 175°F).

 - Separate your eggs (best done when cold) and add the 5 egg whites into a clean metal mixing bowl.
 If you get any yolk into the mixing bowl, remove all contents and begin again.
 Leave bowl on counter until they come to room temperature.

 - Once egg whites are room temperature (warm is best), place bowl back on mixer and fit with whisk attachment.
 Mix on low speed until egg whites become frothy, about 2 minutes, and add cream of tartar.